500er/vorlesung/README.md

 [Node.js Design Patterns](https://www.packtpub.com/web-development/nodejs-design-patterns)

+>The book kicks off by exploring the fundamental principles and components that define the platform.
+It then shows you how to master asynchronous programming and how to design elegant and reusable components using well-known patterns and techniques.
+The book rounds off by teaching you the various approaches to scale, distribute, and integrate your Node.js application.

 [Speaking JavaScript](http://speakingjs.com/)
 >This book has been written for programmers, by a programmer.
 In order to understand it, you should already know object-oriented programming, for example, via a mainstream programming language such as Java, PHP, C++, Python, Ruby, Objective-C, Swift, C#, or Perl.
  Thus, the book’s target audience is programmers who want to learn JavaScript quickly and properly, and JavaScript programmers who want to deepen their skills and/or look up specific topics.